radhika-kanwar/student-details-form/README.md

 This project is a student details form built with HTML, CSS, and JavaScript.

 It includes:
-* Validation for email and contact number.
+* Javascript functions for validation of email and contact number.
 * Local storage functionality to store and display form data on a differnt webpage.